Font size:

 Auschwitz

-The complex of Nazi German state concentration camps and center for the extermination of Jews, created during World War II on the outskirts of the city of Oświęcim annexed to the Third Reich together with this region of Poland.
+German Nazi concentration camp and center for the extermination of Jews, created during World War II on the outskirts of the city of Oświęcim annexed to the Third Reich together with this region of occupied Poland.
 Initially it consisted only of the Auschwitz I camp, later also of the Auschwitz II-Birkenau camp, and later Auschwitz III-Monowitz and almost 50 sub camps created on the territory of Upper Silesia, Western Małopolska, and Bohemia.
 They all constituted a centrally managed administrative whole.

 Auschwitz I

-The first of numerous concentration camps belonging to the Auschwitz complex, created by the Germans in June 1940 on the outskirts of the city of Oświęcim, annexed to the Third Reich together with this region of Poland.
-It was created in former Polish Army barracks in the fork of the Soła and Vistula rivers, far from any built up areas and near a railroad station at a large junction.
+The first camp of the Auschwitz concentration camp complex, it was established in June 1940 on the outskirts of the town of Oświęcim.
+It was established on the site of the former Polish Army barracks, at the forks of the Soła and Vistula rivers, near a large junction railroad station.

 Auschwitz I expansion plans